Table of Contents

 Prepare the on-site recorded EIF file

-Depending on the selected recording format, the recorded EIF data should be a .mkveif file (or both .eif and .eif.json files, which are indispensable).
+Depending on the recording format, the recorded EIF data should be a .mkveif file (or both .eif and .eif.json files, which are inseparable).

 .eif and .eif.json: